Fibroid

 Frequently asked questions

-Can I become pregnant with a fibroid?
+2. Can I become pregnant with a uterine fibroid?

-Can I become pregnant after a fibroid treatment?
+3. Can I become pregnant after a fibroid treatment?

 If you would like to be treated for your fibroid, it is always important to consider if you would like to become pregnant in the future.
 The most effective treatment for fibroids is uterine surgery (hysterectomy).
 This removes the entire uterus but makes pregnancy impossible.
 There are alternatives to uterine surgery, but which treatment is most appropriate depends on your situation.
 After a fibroid surgery, embolization or MR-HIFU treatment, you may become pregnant in most cases.
 However, you are advised to stay under the control of your gynecologist during pregnancy and you may be advised to give birth by caesarean section.
 For more information about your specific situation, it is best to contact your gynecologist.

-I am not allowed/willing to take medical treatment, but I can’t have my uterus removed, can I be treated in any other way?
+4. I am not allowed/willing to take medical treatment, but I can’t have my uterus removed, can I be treated in any other way?

-Is a fibroid a form of cancer?
+5. Is a uterine fibroid a form of cancer?

-Fibroids are also called benign tumors or tumors.
+Uterine fibroids are also called benign tumors or tumors.
 This can be confusing because it sounds like a form of cancer, but it is not.
 Although the fibroids grow, this happens in a different way than with cancer of the uterus.
 Sometimes it is difficult to tell from an ultrasound or MRI scan whether a swelling is benign (fibroids) or malignant (cancers).
 In about 1 in 400 to 4000 women, such a swelling turns out to be cancer.
 If you have specific questions about this, it is best to contact your gynecologist.